mbonzi/MadelynBonzi-Coding-Introduction/README.md

         If you were anything like me, when you graduated high school there were so many career fields that interested you that you could not pick just one.
         Not knowing exactly what I wanted to do, I enrolled in a community college in my local town while working two jobs simultaneously.
         I enrolled in courses for a math major, psychology major, fire, and EMT.
-        If I didn't know what I wanted when I started undergraduate schooling, let me tell you that I was only getting for confused with every additional course that I enrolled in.
+        If I didn't know what I wanted when I started undergraduate schooling, let me tell you that I was only getting more confused with every additional course that I enrolled in.
         By the time that I graduated, I had received two promotions, one at each job, and 4 Associates Degrees.
         I then transferred to a community college in Central California where I obtained one more degree within the next year, an AA-T in Kinesiology.
         This degree allowed my to transfer to California Polytechnic University in San Luis Obispo, California.